ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 [[OPEN ISSUE: we may end up removing helper_state.
 See #185]]

-The rest of the message is a sequence of ProcessShare values, the order of which matches that of the InputReportShare values in `AggregateInitReq.seq`.
+The rest of the message is a sequence of ProcessShare values, the order of which matches that of the ReportShare values in `AggregateInitReq.report_shares`.
 Each report that was marked as invalid is assigned the ProcessType `failed`.
 Otherwise, the ProcessShare is either marked as continued with the output `agg_msg`, or is marked as finished if the VDAF computation is finished.